ChromatinNetwork/ChromModNets/README.md

 # ChromModNets
 Infer chromatin state-specific co-location networks from a set of ChIP-Seq or similar experiments.
+Detailed description of the method is available at Perner et al (http://nar.oxfordjournals.org/content/42/22/13689) and the implementation for chromatin segments is described at Juan et al (http://biorxiv.org/content/early/2015/08/05/008821).
+BAM files with the alignments are available at http://epistemnet.bioinfo.cnio.es/bam_files

 ## Usage:
 Rscript main.R data/bamfilelist.txt
 ## Main.R